lrnv/Copulas.jl/joss/paper.md

   X₂ = Pareto(γ)
   X₃ = Binomial(10,η)
   C = ClaytonCopula(3,δ)
-  X = SklarDist(C,(X₁,X₂,X₃))
+  D = SklarDist(C,(X₁,X₂,X₃))

-  # Add the loglikelyhood to the model :
+  # Add the loglikelihood to the model :
   Turing.Turing.@addlogprob! loglikelihood(D, dataset)
 end
 ```

 ## The Archimedean interface

-Archimedean copulas are a huge family of copulas that has seen a lot of theoretical work.
+Archimedean copulas form a large class of copulas that has seen a lot of theoretical work.
 Among others, you may take a look at [@mcneilMultivariateArchimedeanCopulas2009b].
 We use [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl/)'s implementation of the Williamson $d$-transfrom to sample from any archimedean copula, including for example the `ClaytonCopula` with negative dependence parameter in any dimension, which is a first to our knowledge.

 To construct an archimedean copula, you first need to reference its generator through the following API: